 We take the following steps to accomplish these goals:

 The CPS data offer substantial purchase on the relationship between Internet use and earnings for U.S. workers at the turn of the 21st century.
-We first look at the relative earnings gains of consistent Internet users, new adopters, and dis adopters (compared to never-users) between 2000 and 2001.
-Next we explore the effects of Internet use at home as compared to Internet use in the workplace.
+We first look at the relative earnings gains of consistent Internet users, new adopters, and this adopter (compared to never-users) between 2000 and 2001.
+Next, we explore the effects of Internet use at home compared to Internet use in the workplace.
 Finally, after testing several model specifications to examine the models’ robustness to differing assumptions, we evaluate the hypothesis that gains result from computer use per se rather than from Internet use.
-But first we discuss in more detail the mechanisms – human-capital/productivity-enhancement, social-capital/information-hoarding, and culturalcapital/signaling – that might lead us to expect, and enable us to explain, an association between Internet use and wages.
+But first, we discuss in more detail the mechanisms – human-capital/productivity-enhancement, social-capital/information-hoarding, and cultural capital/signaling – that might lead us to expect and enable us to explain an association between Internet use and wages.

 Explaining The Relationship Between Internet Use And Earnings